batuhancetinkaya1/2D-Platformer-Game/README.md

 4. **Build and Play**:
    - Go to `File > Build Settings`, select your target platform, and click `Build`.
    - To play the game, you do not have to build, you can directly play without building step.
-Building is for compiling in different environments, such as itch.io.
+Building is for developers who wants to test the game in different platforms.

 ---